marcelomaidden/railsstimulus/README.md

 In order to clone the repository, please follow this instructions

-- Install following the instructions available at [Git](https://git-scm.com/downloads)
+- Install Git following the instructions available at [Git](https://git-scm.com/downloads)
 - Install Ruby following the instructions available at [Ruby](https://www.ruby-lang.org/en/documentation/installation/)

 ## Getting Started